-At the beginning of their fifth semester, third-year graduate students in KSAS may have the opportunity to join the Writing Center staff.
-Preference is given to candidates who can demonstrate their willingness to work at the center for a number of years (at least two) and who have advanced training in the teaching of writing, especially through the Expository Writing Program.
-Other factors in the consideration of new graduate tutors include disciplinary coverage among the staff as a whole and special expertise in areas underrepresented by the existing staff.
+All graduate students may apply for a position at the Writing Center.
+Preference is given to candidates who can demonstrate their willingness to work at the Center for a number of years (at least two) and who have advanced training in the teaching of writing, especially through the University Writing Program.
+Other factors in the consideration of new graduate tutors include disciplinary coverage among the staff as a whole and special expertise in areas under-represented by the existing staff.

 Application Process: Any graduate student interested in becoming a tutor must submit a writing sample and an application form to the Director of the Center.
 The applicant may then be invited for an interview.